TheDomcio/WonderfulPolishLanguage/README.md

 #### Fantasy (Fantastyka)

 `Here you will find many available magazines, anthologies and individual stories, it is worth giving them a chance, because they are all prepared with passion and great efforts and most look really professional.
-I am sorry that I have described most of them so briefly.`
+I am sorry that I have described most of them so briefly.
+They really deserve to this subsubcategory, so that fans of this kind of literature can access it even more easily, it is really worth giving chances to a large part of them.`

 - [FantastykaPolska](https://www.bazaebokow.robertjszmidt.pl/ebooki_r) (Registration is required to download) - A wonderful collection of professionally written fantasy stories.
 - [Legendy Polskie by Allegro](https://allegro.pl/legendy/#legendy-modal) - An anthology of many fantastic texts inspired by Polish legends.
 If you want to watch films from the same series also inspired by Polish legends, I invite you [here](https://www.youtube.com/watch?v=1J_Y12RqeLM&list=PLFttT4XjEwKQjYyH9m2vwwXQG94tUEeR1).